-What do beer and design both have in common?
+What do beer and design have in common?
 Well, the Extremis Hopper table was inspired by the hop fields enveloping the company premises for one thing.
 But that’s not all: the same design method was also applied to the creation of the Tremist beer.
 The Extremis house beer was initially crafted with a view to spoiling company visitors with an exceptionally refreshing, infinitely drinkable beer.
 The result reflects the same (tenacious) character as their other creations; never intended as a crowd pleaser, the 6.4° beer boasts an authentic, high-quality flavour without being too heavy.

 Due to the highly international nature of Extremis business operations, shelf life was also an extremely important consideration.
 Which is why a hoppy, blonde "Saison" style beer was chosen; reminiscent of the pale ales that farmers traditionally brewed in the winter to provide their seasonal workers with some welcome summer refreshment.
 Beer virtuoso, Rudi Ghequire, translated Dirk Wynants’ exacting beer wish list into an exquisite recipe that’s perfect when served in the special glass designed by Belgian silversmith, Nedda El-Asmar.